Toggle: English / Spanish

 - Physical examination

-- Throat culture positive for group A strep
+- Throat culture that shows bacteria from group A streptococcus

-Antibiotics are used to kill the bacteria that causes the throat infection.
+Antibiotics are used to kill the bacteria that cause the throat infection.
 This is crucial to prevent rheumatic fever, a serious complication of strep throat and scarlet fever.

 With proper antibiotic treatment, the symptoms of scarlet fever should get better quickly.
-However, the rash can last for up to 2 - 3 weeks before it fully goes away.
+However, the rash can last for up to 2 to 3 weeks before it fully goes away.

-Complications are rare with the right treatment, but can include:
+Complications are rare with the right treatment, but may include:

-Bacteria are spread by direct contact with infected people, or by droplets exhaled by an infected person.
+Bacteria are spread by direct contact with infected people, or by droplets an infected person coughs or exhales.
 Avoid contact with infected people.

-Gerber MA.
-Group A Streptococcus.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+Shulman ST. Group A Streptococcus.
+In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 176.
+20th ed.
+Philadelphia, PA: Elsevier; 2016:chap 183.